-AP 7-510 - WEATHER CONDITIONS AND SAFETY
+AP 7-510 - CLASS CANCELLATIONS DUE TO WEATHER CONDITIONS & SAFETY

 Western School Division is concerned about the safety of students, staff, and visitors in our schools.
-Occasionally weather and road conditions deteriorate to the point where the school division may need to cancel classes.
+Occasionally weather and road conditions deteriorate to the point where the school division may need to cancel classes or close schools.

-Since weather and road conditions vary significantly Western School Division distinguishes between cancelling classes and closing schools.
+Since weather and road conditions vary significantly, Western School Division distinguishes between cancelling classes and closing schools.